sabinemm/fruit-game/README.md

 It is hard to finish the game on smaller screens due to necesarry scrolling with current styling.
 I might adress this issue at a later date.

 Branch **second** <img src="https://cloud.githubusercontent.com/assets/1544760/7976087/b58bbe3e-0a76-11e5-8d0d-7a5c1bc7f730.gif"> contains the code I followed from tutorial with less of my own changes, but which I want to keep as a reference.

+I chose to do the project in Vanilla JS to properly understand the basics.
+I learned a lot during development of this game.
+The most challenging was to understand JS Class,  Constructor and Scope.

 ## Deployment
 The project was made by creating and new repository in Github, copying [web url](https://github.com/sabinemm/fruit-game.git) and cloned by pasting the link in Visual Studio Code built-in Git control.
 Git was used for version control and pushed to a repository hosted on [Github pages](https://sabinemm.github.io/fruit-game/)